rl33-glitch/work-space/README.md

 ### Contact Us page

 - The **Contact Us** page encourages users to get in touch by providing the users with the contact form.
 It also gives the user the phone number, email address and street address where the Workspace headquarters is located.
-- The contact form has 3 inputs, name, email and textarea.
+- The contact form has 3 inputs, name, email and text area.

 ![Contact us](https://user-images.githubusercontent.com/67274642/158036738-7624dd54-ff9b-40a2-ba39-93daa33bdc7e.png)